-Reporting Date for Employer under GAS 68 June 30, 2020 June 30, 2019 Measurement Date for Employer under GAS 68 June 30, 2019 June 30, 2018 The components of the Net Pension Liability are as follows: Total Pension Liability \$13,811,956,483 \$13,187,542,730 Plan's Fiduciary Net Position (12,987,087,001) (12,277,085,263) Net Pension Liability \$824,869,482 \$910,457,467 Plan's Fiduciary Net Position as a Percentage of the Total Pension Liability 94.03% 93.10%
+Reporting Date for Employer under GAS 68 June 30, 2021 June 30, 2020 Measurement Date for Employer under GAS 68 June 30, 2020 June 30, 2019 Total Pension Liability \$14,465,349,538 \$13,811,956,483 Plan Fiduciary Net Position 13,353,708,096 12,987,087,001 Net Pension Liability \$1,111,641,442 \$824,869,482 Plan Fiduciary Net Position as a percentage of the Total Pension Liability 92.32% 94.03%

-The Net Pension Liability (NPL) for the Plan was measured as of June 30, 2019 and 2018.
-The Plan's Fiduciary Net Position (plan assets) and Total Pension Liability (TPL) were valued as of the measurement date and are from actuarial valuations as of July 1, 2019 and 2018, respectively.
+The Net Pension Liability (NPL) for the Plan was measured as of June 30, 2020 and 2019.
+The Plan Fiduciary Net Position (plan assets) and Total Pension Liability (TPL) were valued as of the measurement date and are from actuarial valuations as of July 1, 2020 and 2019, respectively.

 Plan provisions.
-The plan provisions used in the measurement of the NPL are the same as those used in the WPERP actuarial valuations as of July 1, 2019 and 2018, respectively.
+The plan provisions used in the measurement of the NPL are the same as those used in the WPERP actuarial valuations as of July 1, 2020 and 2019, respectively.

 Actuarial assumptions.
+The TPL as of June 30, 2020 was determined by an actuarial valuation as of July 1, 2020.
+The actuarial assumptions used in the June 30, 2020 measurement were based on the results of an experience study for the period from July 1, 2015 through June 30, 2018.
+They are the same as the assumptions used in the July 1, 2020 funding actuarial valuation for the WPERP.
+The assumptions used in the funding valuation are outlined in Section 3, Actuarial Assumptions and Methods.
+In particular, the following assumptions were applied to all periods included in the June 30, 2020 measurement:

+Inflation: 2.75% Salary increases: 4.50% to 10.25%, varying by service, including inflation Investment rate of return: 7.00%, net of pension plan investment expense, including inflation Other assumptions: Same as those used in the July 1, 2020 funding valuation

 The TPL as of June 30, 2019 was determined by an actuarial valuation as of July 1, 2019.
-The actuarial assumptions used in the June 30, 2019 measurement were based on the results of an experience study for the period from July 1, 2015 through June 30, 2018.
-They are the same as the assumptions used in the July 1, 2019 funding actuarial valuation for the WPERP.
-The assumptions used in the funding valuation are outlined on page 9 of this report.
-In particular, the following assumptions were applied to all periods included in the June 30, 2019 measurement:
+In particular, the following actuarial assumptions were applied to all periods included in the June 30, 2019 measurement:

-Inflation 2.75%

-Salary increases 4.50% to 10.25%, varying by service, including inflation

-Investment rate of return 7.00%, net of pension plan investment expense, including inflation

-Other Assumptions Same as those used in the July 1, 2019 funding valuation
+Inflation: 2.75% Salary increases: 4.50% to 10.25%, varying by service, including inflation Investment rate of return: 7.00%, net of pension plan investment expense, including inflation Other assumptions: Same as those used in the July 1, 2019 funding valuation

-The TPL as of June 30, 2018 was determined by an actuarial valuation as of July 1, 2018.
-The actuarial assumptions used in the June 30, 2018 measurement were based on the results of an experience study for the period from July 1, 2012 through June 30, 2015.
-Moreover, the employee contribution, Additional Annuity and matching account crediting rate was changed from 7.50% to 7.25% based on a Plan amendment.
-The service used to determine the proportion of Tier 2 terminating members assumed to be ordinary withdrawals changed to 5 years (from 15 years) based on vesting eligibility changes to Tier 2 plan.
-These assumptions are the same as the assumptions used in the July 1, 2018 funding actuarial valuation for the WPERP.
-In particular, the following actuarial assumptions were applied to all periods included in the June 30, 2018 measurement:

-Inflation 3.00%

-Salary increases 4.50% to 10.00%, varying by service, including inflation

-Investment rate of return 7.25%, net of pension plan investment expense, including inflation

-Other Assumptions Same as those used in the July 1, 2018 funding valuation

-Target Asset Allocation
+Determination of Discount Rate and Investment Rates of Return

 The long-term expected rate of return on pension plan investments was determined in 2019 using a building-block method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adding expected inflation and subtracting expected investment expenses and a risk margin.
-The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation, but before deducting investment expenses, used in the derivation of the long-term expected investment rate of return assumption as of June 30, 2019 are summarized in the following table.
+The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation, but before deducting investment expenses, used in the derivation of the long-term expected investment rate of return assumption as of June 30, 2020 is summarized in the following table.
 This information will change every three years based on the actuarial experience study.